Azure/data-api-builder/docs/StoredProcedureDesignDoc.md

 > - Separated `ExecuteAsync(RestRequestContext)` into `ExecuteAsync(FindRequestContext)` and `ExecuteAsync(StoredProcedureRequestContext)`.
 Seems to be better practice than doing type checking and conditional downcasting.
 > - `ExecuteAsync(StoredProcedureRequestContext)` initializes the `SqlExecuteStructure` with the context's resolved parameters, and calls a new `ExecuteAsync(SqlExecuteStructure)` method.
 Result returned simply as an `OkResponse` instead of using the `FormatFindResult` method.
 The pagination methods of `FormatFindResult` don't play well with stored procedures at the moment, since it relies on fields from a `TableDefinition`, but pagination can and should be added to a future version.
 >     - The response from this method will always be a `200 OK` if there were no database errors.
 If there was no result set returned, we will return an empty json array. **NOTE: Only the first result set returned by the procedure is considered.**
 > - `ExecuteAsync(SqlExecuteStructure)` is needed because **we have no guarantee the result set is JSON**.
 As such, we can't use the same strategy that `ExecuteAsync(SqlQueryStructure)` does in using `GetJsonStringFromDbReader`.
 Instead, we do basically identical fetching as the mutation engine does in using `ExtractRowFromDbDataReader`.
-As such, one could argue that stored procedures could entirely be the responsible of the mutation engine.
+As such, one could argue that stored procedures could entirely be the responsibility of the mutation engine.

 <br/>